 The Company participates in the reseller (service station), industrial, LPG and lube sectors through its network of service stations, terminals, dealers and distributors throughout the Philippines.
 In the reseller sector, competition is most dynamic among the major firms, as seen through the construction of service stations by Shell, Chevron, Total Philippines, Phoenix Petroleum, Seaoil and other new participants in major thoroughfares.
 The Company has approximately 2,435 retail service stations as of December 31, 2020, reaching more customers throughout the Philippines.
 The small market participants continued to grow, with station count increasing from approximately 2,660 in 2017 to approximately 3,500 stations as of December 31, 2020.
 Participants in the reseller and LPG sectors continue to resort to aggressive pricing and discounting in order to expand their market share.
 The number of major LPG importers in the Philippines increased from three, prior to deregulation, to about seven, with new entrants having more flexible and bigger import receiving capacities.
-In the industrial sector, the major market participants continue to invest heavily in order to increase their market share and tap new markets.
-In the lubricants sector, intense competition among many brands, including global brands such as Castrol, Mobil, Shell and Caltex, continues.
+In the industrial sector, the major market participants sector, intense competition among many brands, including global brands such as Castrol, Mobil, Shell and Caltex, continues.
 Brands compete for limited shelf space, which has led to the penetration of previously unutilized markets, such as auto-dealerships in malls.

 The Company is the leader in the Philippine downstream oil industry, with an overall market share of about 24% of the Philippine oil market in the first half of 2020, ahead of the other two major oil companies, which have a combined market share of 26% in terms of sales volume based on Company estimates using its internal assumptions and calculations and industry data from the DOE.
 Approximately 200 smaller oil market participants, which started operations after the deregulation of the oil industry in 1998, account for the remaining market share.
-The Company believes that it is the leader in terms of sales volume in the retail, industrial and LPG market segments based on Company estimates using its internal assumptions and calculations and industry data from the DOE for the year ended 2020.
+The Company believes that it is the leader in terms of sales volume in the retail, industrial and LPG market segments based on Company estimates using its internal assumptions and calculations and eacle the year ended 2020.
 The Company's retail sales volumes for the years ended 2018, 2019 and 2020 were approximately 59,000 bpd, 53,000 bpd and 39,000 bpd, respectively.
-The Company's non-retail sales volumes (including industrial and LPG) for the years ended 2018, 2019 and 2020 were approximately 115,000 bpd, 105,000 bpd and 64,000 bpd, respectively.
+The Company's non-retail sales volumes (including industrial and LPG) for the years ended 2018, 2019 and 2020 were approximately 115,000 bpd, 105,000 bpd, respectively.